Dhiraj072/10000/README.md

 Set up a Firebase project for your application.
 Read [setting up firebase for your project](https://firebase.google.com/docs/web/setup).
 Note that the project supports login via Google/Facebook, though for it to work correctly, you will need to enable the the sign-in methods for those in your Firebase Authentication console.
 See the instructions for [Google](https://firebase.google.com/docs/auth/web/google-signin) and [Facebook](https://firebase.google.com/docs/auth/web/facebook-login).

 Create firebase properties file.
 This contains the credentials/settings used to connect to firebase for your dev server / tests.
-For production, I use firebase hosting, which allows me to automatically retrieve these for firebase server.
+For production, I use firebase hosting, which allows me to automatically retrieve these from firebase server.

 ```
 $ vi .env.development